CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-failures.md

 as well as asynchronous failures (messages that were initially accepted, but for which we received a failure report later on).

+If you are interested in all messages that are sent back to the envelope address you can also set up a [webhooks for bounces](webhook-failures).

 ## Synchronous vs. asynchronous

 The SMTP protocol allows receiving servers to either accept or reject a